xovox/OpenArcadeDB/README.md

 For ease of management & tracking changes/additions in GitHub.com, I elected to use separate files for each datapoint.
 While this makes maintaining and tracking changes far easier, it takes ~8m on my i5-7500 @ 3.8ghz to generate all files.
-About half of the run time is inserting the historical data (2/3rds of the entire database's size), a third is collating the separate files, and the rest is generating TSV/TXT output
+About half of the run time is inserting the historical data (2/3rds of the entire database's size), a third is collating the separate files, and the rest is generating TSV/TXT output.

 Each game has a directory, and then there are several files within that describe aspects of that game.